Induction Phone Call

 To help provide context links of The F.A.I.R.
 Project website, The F.A.I.R.
 Methodology document, amongst other reading materials should be sent to participants.
 In the phone call, you should mention to participants that while it isn’t compulsory to read these, it would be helpful for them.

-This is the email you could send to participants informing them of their selection in the program.
+Here is a sample email you could send to participants informing them of their selection in the program.
 This email should only be sent once the participant has confirmed their participation in the program.

 The email should request for the image of the participant, in case you would want to use it for social media, and their ID proof, for your records.